Updated: Dec 02, 2024

 Search for people and friends | 32.1% | 31.3% |

-Baidu is the most-used search engine in China, having more than 59% market share.
+Baidu is the most-used Chinese search engine, having more than 59% market share.
 It acts as a gateway to millions of users via desktop and mobile.
 Baidu stands apart not only in search but also in providing a host of other services, which include:

 Sogou is the second most popular search engine in China with a market share of about 9.26%.
 This search engine is supported by Tencent, one of China's biggest internet firms.